blackflux/js-gardener/README.md

 ### Gardener

-You've are currently working through this by following this Readme :)
+You are currently working through this by following this Readme :)

 ### Gitter